 ABC (United States)

-- Cavemen stands out as quite possibly the worst concept for a TV show of all time—a sitcom based off a character in a TV commercial, in this case the cavemen from a series of Geico commercials.
+- Cavemen stands out as quite possibly the worst concept for a TV show of all time—a sitcom based off a character in a TV commercial, in this case the cavemen from a series of GEICO commercials.
 This concept already failed when CBS attempted to make a show based off the Freei Baby commercials (Baby Bob; the character was revived for a short while by Quizno's), and fans of The George Lopez Show already had a grudge against it for replacing its timeslot, but those who tuned in discovered it to somehow be even worse than it sounded on paper.
 The show had already run into trouble after the pilot was screened for critics; those who saw it claimed it was offensive and racist (the cavemen were an obvious stand in for African-Americans, with the word "magger" seeing frequent use), leading to the show undergoing a significant Re Tool into a slacker-comedy with the original pilot episode never seeing the light of day on TV.
 This helped precisely nothing, as the program was critically savaged right from the beginning due to its weak characters (who have awful, fake Southern accents for no apparent reason), bottom-of-the-barrel "humor" (the "highlight" is when a caveman is told to "keep your penis in your genus"), unnecessary sex scenes with plenty of Fan Disservice, and lame plots.
-To top it off, some of the offensive material from the original pilot made it into the re-shot version.
-The bad reviews combined with dismal ratings led to only 6 out of 13 episodes being aired before the show was put out of its misery.
+To top it off, some of the offensive material from the original pilot made it into the re-shot version!
+The bad reviews combined with dismal ratings led to only 6 out of 13 episodes being aired before ABC put it out of its misery.
 The Chicago Tribune called it one of the 25 worst TV shows of all time, and TV Guide listed it in their 25 "biggest TV blunders", saying that making a sitcom based off a commercial was a terrible idea to begin with.
-Here's TV Trash's take on it, and here's Brad Jones' review of the aired premiere for DVD-R Hell.
+Here's TV Trash's take on it, and here's also Brad Jones' review of the unaired premiere for DVD-R Hell.